 Normal Life of a Car Battery

 When it comes to vehicle maintenance, "normal" is determined by a number of factors that exist in theory but rarely come to pass.
 For instance, a battery has an average normal lifespan of four years under normal conditions.
 "Normal" in this case means the battery goes through full charge cycles, isn't subjected to extreme temperatures, is attached to a reliable and consistent charging system and isn't providing power for a ton of accessories.

 If you look at a typical lead-acid maintenance-free car battery, it's easy to make sense of why these factors affect normal battery life.
 Inside the plastic box are plates of materials like lead and lead dioxide.
 The plates are suspended in a mix of water and sulfuric acid, which forms an electrolytic solution.
-This solution allows electrons to flow between the plates -- that flow of electrons is essentially electricity.
+This solution allows electrons to flow between the plates — that flow of electrons is essentially electricity.

-Inside the battery, the electrolytic solution goes from homogenous -- or the same all the way through -- to a rough vertical split.
+Inside the battery, the electrolytic solution goes from homogenous — or the same all the way through — to a rough vertical split.
 The upper half of the solution is a light acid, while the bottom is a heavy acid.
-The light acid layer will begin to corrode the plates, and the heavy acid solution will start to compensate for the car's electrical needs by working harder than it's designed to work.
+The light acid layer will begin to corrode the plates, and the heavy acid solution will start to compensate for the car's electrical needs by working harder than it is designed to work.
 The result is a shorter battery life, even though the battery shows up as working on routine tests.